 The undercoat is also called down.
 It is the softer, fluffier hair that provides warmth.
 This is the hair that tends to mat if a cat is not groomed regularly.

 There are several different definitions of awn hairs, depending on the breed of cat, but awn hairs usually form the basic coat.
 In some breeds, the (finer) awn hairs may be the same length as the guard hairs, while in other breeds, such as the Manx, the guard hairs are longer.

 These are sparse, baby-fine hairs, such as those found on the sphynx cat.
 (Humans also have vellus on all but a few body parts.)

 Curly Hair vs. Straight Hair

 As in humans, curly hair in cats has flattened shafts while straight hair has round shafts.

 Cat Hair and Allergies

 The allergen cats carry is a tiny protein particle which is found in cats' saliva.
 They transfer it to their hair when grooming, where it dries into microscopic flakes, commonly called dander.
-Very long or thick cat hair will hold more dander, which is where the misconception that the "hair" is the allergen.
+Very long or thick cat hair will hold more dander, which is where people get the misconception that the "hair" is the allergen.
 Dander can also be found all over the house: in the air, in bedding, and in carpets and drapes.
 The good news is that in many cases, allergies to cat dander can be controlled.